Emilia Bertolé

-Emilia Bertolé or Ignacio Bertolé (1896–1949) was an Argentinian poet and painter.
+Emilia Bertolé (1896–1949) was an Argentine poet and painter.

 Life

 Bertolé was born in Rosario on 21 June 1896.
 She studied with the Italian teacher Mateo Casella at the Institute of Fine Arts "Doménico Morelli".
 She continued her painting and in 1912 she joined an exhibition with Erminio Blotta, Alfredo Guido, Manuel Musto, César Caggiano, Gustavo Cochet.

 In 1927 she was the first woman to have her painting exhibited at the May Salon of the Santa Fe Museum "Rosa Galisteo Rodriguez".
 Her painting "Clarity" was of a woman looking thoughtful and it was bought by the museum.

 In 1929 Bertolé created three portraits of ex-President Hipólito Yrigoyen.